 Resources for Persons Required to Register as Sex Offenders

-Once Fallen - Once Fallen is a resource site for ‘Registered Citizens’—i.e., those convicted of registrable sex offenses.
-Finding rental housing for persons required to register is a difficult issue that makes finding stable housing very difficult, even with a subsidy in hand.
-Although the site is primarily focused on advocacy and research, it has a section devoted to finding housing, among numerous other resources, as well as a state-specific list of housing resources (the one provided for Missouri is the DOC version of the Reentry Housing Resources Map found at the DMH housing portal page see below).
+Once Fallen - Once Fallen is a resource site for ‘Registered Citizens,’ i.e., those convicted of registrable sex offenses.
+Finding rental housing for persons required to register is a difficult issue that makes finding stable housing very challenging, even with a subsidy in hand.
+Although the site is primarily focused on advocacy and research, it has a section devoted to finding housing, among numerous other resources, as well as a state-specific list of housing resources (the one provided for Missouri is the DOC version of the Reentry Housing Resources Map found at the DMH housing portal page; see below).

-DMH/DOC Reentry Housing Resources Map - The Department of Mental Health, Department of Corrections and the Governor's Committee to End Homelessness, collaborated to create an interactive map of housing resources in Missouri for people reentering the community from incarceration.
+DMH/DOC Reentry Housing Resources Map - The Department of Mental Health, Department of Corrections and the Missouri Interagency Council on Homelessness, collaborated to create an interactive map of housing resources in Missouri for people reentering the community from incarceration.
 The map is an ongoing process to collect information about every program in Missouri that provides permanent housing, transitional housing, and emergency shelter, and so can also be used to locate resources for persons experiencing homelessness generally.

 Community Action Agencies - Missouri has 19 Community Action Agencies (CAA's), and most counties have at least one CAA office.
 Community Action Agencies are dedicated to fighting the causes as well as the effects of poverty.
 Many of them can help pay rent or energy bills, and many operate their own low-cost housing programs that include housing for people experiencing homelessness.
 Many more have money to use for home repairs that must be made in order to avoid having your home condemned.
 If you are in danger of losing your home, getting evicted, or having your power shut off, contact your local CAA to see if they can help.